darseen/amadeus-ts/README.md

 Amadeus provides a rich set of APIs for the travel industry.
 For more details, check out the [Amadeus for Developers portal](https://developers.amadeus.com).

-## Important message
+> [!IMPORTANT]

-- This SDK is maintained **by the developer community only**.
+> This SDK is maintained **by the developer community only**.
 The Amadeus for Developers team doesn't support or maintain it.
-- This package currently doesn't include types for all endpoints, but additional types are being added.

 ## Installation